nam-301/culturabinaria/README.md

 :it: Per la versione italiana, cliccate [qui](#italiano).

-**Pensierodigitale** is a made-up Italian word that can be roughly be translated as "digital thinking".

 Here you can find some information about the project.
 Scroll down or click one of the titles below!

 * [Who are we?](#who-are-we) <br />